 Revenue, Profit and Cash Flow – which one is more important?
-The question as to the difference between Revenue, Profit and Cash Flow crops up for businesses at some time or another.
+The question as to the significance of prioritising Revenue, Profit and Cash Flow crops up for every business at some time or another.
 Focusing on the right financial strategy can make or break your business.
 But which is the important one?
 Simply put, they all are!
-Period!
+Just not all at the same time.

 But it is worth exploring the difference.
 The importance of each may be as simple as a timing question.
 Ask yourself when does your business need to focus on: